graycenw/academic-kickstart/content/home/experience.md

   location = "Boulder, CO"
   date_start = "2016-06-01"
   date_end = ""
-  description = "In the lab of Xuedong Liu, Graycen has studied the cell signaling axes that control cell motility for wound healing, the expression of a protein involved in cancer drug resistance, the effects of a histone deacetylase inhibitor on super-enhancer activity, and the mechanism of a new drug that modulates fat differentiation."
+  description = """In the lab of Xuedong Liu, Graycen has studied the cell signaling axes that control cell motility for wound healing, the expression of a protein involved in cancer drug resistance, the effects of a histone deacetylase inhibitor on super-enhancer activity, and the mechanism of a new drug that modulates fat differentiation."""

 +++